python/cpython/Doc/tutorial/errors.rst

 The parser repeats the offending line and displays a little 'arrow' pointing at the earliest point in the line where the error was detected.
-The error is caused by (or at least detected at) the token *preceding* the arrow: in the example, the error is detected at the function :func:`print`, since a colon (``':'``) is missing before it.
-File name and line number are printed so you know where to look in case the input came from a script.
+The error is caused by (or at least detected at) the token *preceding* the arrow: in the example, the error is detected at the function :func:`print`, since a single quote (``'``) is missing.
+Error message and line number is also printed so you know where to look in case the input came from a script.